Last Updated on September 29, 2020 by Scott Krager

 - No cooling for memory.

-There is no denying that Asus has done a great job with releasing some great components in the past.
-If you are looking for a low profile GPU from them, then do not worry as they have a lot of options available.
+There is no denying that Asus has done a great job releasing some excellent components in the past.
+If you are looking for a low profile GPU from them, then do not worry as they have many options available.

-Today, we are reviewing the ASUS GTX 750, a low profile GPU that can give you decent performance in gaming, as well as other media related tasks.
+Today, we are reviewing the ASUS GTX 750, a low profile GPU that can give you decent performance in gaming and other media-related tasks.

-Moving to the good things, the good news is that the GPU is extremely power efficient; which means that you do not need to spend a lot of money on a powerful power supply.
+The good news is that the GPU is extremely power efficient, which means that you do not need to spend a lot of money on a robust power supply.

-Last but not the least, there are some restrictions to overclocking because of the power limiter.
+Last but not least, there are some restrictions to overclocking because of the power limiter.

-In conclusion, if you are building a small gaming PC to game on, and you want to play the eSport titles with ease, then the ASUS GTX 750 is definitely something that you should consider.
+In conclusion, if you are building a small gaming PC to game on and want to play the eSport titles with ease, then the ASUS GTX 750 is something you should consider.

 - Decent performance.